ig3/srf/README.md

 practice.

-The global 'correct' factor is adjusted towards an overall average of 90% of cards being Good or Easy.
+The global 'correct' factor is adjusted towards an overall average of 90% of cards with an interval more than 21 days (config.matureThreshold) being Hard, Good or Easy (i.e. not Again).
 This is a linear average of answers over the past 1 month (config.percentCorrectWindow).
 If percent correct is more than 90%, the factor is increased.
 If percent correct is less than 90% it is decreased.
 It is only adjusted once per day (config.correctFactorAdjustmentInterval).
 It is adjusted very slowly as there is a lot of delay to the consequences: rapid adjustment would lead to
 oscillations: wildly fluctuating factor.